Aboriginal Message Stick

 Traditionally, message sticks were passed between different clans and language groups to send messages.
 They were often used to invite neighboring groups to corroborees, set-fights, and games.

 An Australian anthropologist wrote of the Wurundjeri people of the Melbourne area:

-“The oldest man having made a message stick hands it to the old man nearest to him, who inspects it and if necessary, adds further marks ….
-Finally, the stick having passed from one to the other of the old men present is handed to the messenger, …”
+“The oldest man having made a message stick hands it to the old man nearest to him, who inspects it and, if necessary, adds further marks ….
+Finally, the stick having passed from one to the other of the old men present is handed to the messenger…”

 Message Sticks are often commonly called letters by Aboriginal people.
-They were transmitted by messengers, who could travel hundreds of kilometres to deliver them.
+They were transmitted by messengers, who could travel hundreds of kilometers to deliver them.
 The carrier of the message stick was granted safe passage across other aboriginal nation’s lands.

-Before the British colonisation of Australia, there existed several hundred groupings of Indigenous peoples of Australia with their own defined territory.
+Before the British colonization of Australia, there existed several hundred groupings of Indigenous peoples of Australia with their own defined territory.
 Within each region or country, people lived in clan groups: extended families defined by various forms of Australian Aboriginal kinship.
 Inter-clan contact was frequent, as was inter-country communication, but there were strict protocols around this contact.

 Did you know?